ngjunsiang/laymansguide-src/season2/issue014/issue014.md

 Phew!
 This was a long issue, and I apologise for that.
 Subsequently I am not going to be covering such a broad scope, although the tools I talk about could potentially be used in any of the above areas.

-In the next issue, I want to talk about a tool that laypeople almost never encounter: the commandline.
+In the next issue, I want to talk about a tool that laypeople almost never encounter: the command line.
 Because humans have a tendency to believe that what they see is what others see, I think it is important for people to understand that most of computing doesn’t happen with a graphical interface.
-And although laymansguide will not teach you how to program, it will hopefully help you to stop fearing the commandline.
+And although laymansguide will not teach you how to program, it will hopefully help you to stop fearing the command line.

 ## What I’ll be covering next

-**Next issue:** System administration and the commandline.
+**Next issue:** System administration and the command line.

 **Sometime in the future:** What is: